Maronato/vue-toastification/README.md

 ```

 ### Styling
 There are two ways to style your toast components.
-You can either add custom classes to the toast and modify them using those or you can override the actual toast's SCSS when importing them.
+You can either add custom classes to the toast or containers and modify them using those or you can override the actual toast's SCSS when importing them.

 #### Custom toast classes
 ```js